springernature/frontend-playbook/css/how-we-write-css.md

 * Can include _private_ functions and variables (exist at this level)

 #### 40 Base
-* Should avoid type selectors where possible
+* Should avoid class selectors where possible
 * MUST NOT include _private_ functions and variables (exist at _this_ level)
 * MUST NOT include _private_ mixins (exist at _this_ level)